 Just like how a combination of musical notes make up a song, fragrance notes are blended into 3 note scales to create the perfume’s or cologne’s fragrant accord.
 The purpose of each level if explained below:

-- Top notes are sometimes referred to as opening, or head notes and consist of small, light molecules that evaporate quickly.
-The top notes represents a fragrance’s first impression.
-Citrus, berries, lavender and ginger are common top notes.
+Top notes are sometimes referred to as an opening, or headnotes and consist of small, light molecules that evaporate quickly.
+The top notes represent a fragrance’s first impression.
+Citrus, berries, lavender, and ginger are common top notes.

-- Middle notes are considered the heart of the fragrance which appears after the top notes evaporate.
+Middle notes or heart notes are considered the heart of the fragrance which appears after the top notes evaporate.
 The scent in a fragrance’s heart is usually pleasant and ‘rounded’ and lasts anywhere between two minutes and one hour after application.
-Common middle notes include rose, lavender, ylang-ylang, nutmeg and jasmine.
+Common middle notes include rose, lavender, ylang-ylang, nutmeg, and jasmine.

-- Base notes mingle with the middle notes to bring depth and solidity to a fragrance.
+Base notes or the dry down mingle with the middle notes to bring depth and solidity to a fragrance.
 It consists of large, heavy molecules that evaporate slowly and is typically associated with the dry-down period.
-Base notes are usually deep and rich, and provide the lasting impression.
-Common base notes include sandalwood, vanilla, patchouli and musk.
+Base notes are usually deep and rich and provide a lasting impression.
+Common base notes include sandalwood, vanilla, patchouli, and musk.